Tristor/go-apitest/README.md

 understand/debug vs trying to be elegant, considering how hackish it already was.

+I tried to add logging functionality in as well.
+I did some research around this, and I'm not exactly sure why it's not doing what I think it should be doing.
+The log file gets created, it just remains empty.
+I gave up on troubleshooting it, but left the code if you're curious how I did it.
+I used a function which takes a http.Handler and returns a http.HandlerFunc, so I could wrap the http.Handler during mux.Router creation.

 As I had discussed on the phone with the recruiter, I'm not really much of a software developer.
 I am able to read/write code, and I understand concepts, but I'm much more focused on operations/infrastructure type problems typically.
 That said, while what I write works,